dipankardas011/dipankardas-portfolio/content/diary/May23.md

 description = "Let's talk about my May 2023"
 +++

+# Date 2023-05-16
+1. Done with some DSA proactise with golang
+2. ksctl docs website improved
+3. some wasm with docker and kubernetes runtiem with `spins`
+4. doing machine learning

+# Date 2023-05-15
+1. returned home and continuing to learn new tech
+2. some rest

 # Date 2023-05-13
 1. Completed with my exams
 2. hostel is over and going to continue college in virtual mode